“Many people take no care of their money till they come nearly to the end of it. And others do just the same with their time.”

-- The monthly mortgage payments will be significantly higher for the 15 year mortgage given the shorter period.
-If you can afford to pay the higher monthly amount, you are better off with the 15-year mortgage because you are paying less in total interest.
+- The monthly mortgage payments will be significantly higher for the 15-year mortgage, given the shorter period.
+If you can afford to pay the higher monthly amount, you are better off with the 15-year mortgage because you pay less in total interest.

-- Assuming you have a 720 credit score, the total home price, inclusive of total interest paid and down payment will be lower with a 15-year mortgage loan.
+- Assuming you have a 720 credit score, the total home price, including total interest paid and down payment, will be lower with a 15-year mortgage loan.